 An improvement in followup of an abnormal Pap smear has been developed and approved for use in Canada and the UK but prospects for approval by the US FDA in the US are uncertain.
 (Research is underway in the US to review anal cancer screening for women during regular visits to the gynecologist.)
-This website author wonders if the same kind of biophotonic (light) technology might be applied to anal cancer scans; in the meantime, a periodic DRE and anoscopy is essential in the presence of persistent hemorrhoids or rectal bleeding.
+This website author wonders if biophotonics might be applied to anal cancer scans; in the meantime, a periodic DRE and anoscopy is essential in the presence of persistent hemorrhoids or rectal bleeding.
 If you hear "don't worry about it," regarding your hemorrhoids, that may be the time to head for a colorectal surgeon.
 Listen to your body and your instincts!
 (My oncologist recommended seeing a different cancer center for a second opinion, and that in itself increased my confidence in him.
 No one is error-free, and it's your body being treated - make yourself responsible for understanding what will be done.)

 The long-range goal of many cancer researchers now is improving detection methods so that cancers are detected far earlier than they are now.
 Here, for example, issues about HPV and anal cancer in older women are discussed. in the meantime, improvement of treatment - increasing effectiveness and reducing toxicity - is a key part of the story.
 While research on anal cancer is limited to some extent by its rarity, there are some new avenues being explored.
 The HPV and Anal Cancer Foundation helped to sponsor the Inaugural Annual Scientific Meeting of the International Anal Neoplasia Society (IANS) in 2013, which will help develop more research.